Docs/Zombie Resources

 3. 3Verify the resource is truly unused -- check with the owner tag (if present) or your team.

-4. 4Click "Create Action" to initiate a remediation workflow.
+4. 4Click "Create Action" to initiate a governed savings workflow.

 5. 5The action goes through conflict detection -- if the resource has an IaC ownership tag (e.g. managed-by: terraform), the conflict guard will flag it.
 Do not delete IaC-managed resources through TurboFinOps -- modify the IaC instead.